Humpback anglerfish: Historical background

-The first specimen of M. johnsonii was discovered by the English naturalist James Yates Johnson near Madeira, an archipelago off the coast of northwestern Africa, on December 24, 1863.
-It was then brought to Albert Carl Ludwig Gotthilf Günther, keeper of zoology at the Natural History Museum in London, who described it as "a fish which proves to be the type of a new genus, not only on account of its extraordinary form, but also on account of the absence of pelvic fins."
+The first specimen of M. johnsonii was discovered by English naturalist James Yates Johnson near Madeira, an archipelago off the coast of northwestern Africa, on December 24, 1863.
+The specimen was brought to Albert Carl Ludwig Gotthilf Günther, keeper of zoology at the Natural History Museum in London.
+He described it as "a fish which proves to be the type of a new genus, not only on account of its extraordinary form, but also on account of the absence of pelvic fins."
 Günther was the first to record the unique morphology of the species; he named it after Johnson, the initial collector.
 Early hypotheses about anglerfish behavior posited that their illicium and esca, the extended dorsal fin spine and bulbous apparatus that protrude from the snout, are used for luring prey.
 The Danish naturalist Christian Frederik Lütken was the first to suggest that this feature was central in feeding behavior.
-Until the 1920s, male specimens without a luring apparatus had been thought to be distinct, and were placed in separate taxonomic categories than their female counterparts.
-In 1924, British ichthyologist Charles Tate Regan realized that a small fish attached to a larger anglerfish was actually a male in the process of reproduction, leading to the discovery of the sexual dimorphism that characterizes anglerfish.
+Until the 1920s, male specimens without a luring apparatus had been thought to be distinct, and were placed in separate taxonomic categories from their female counterparts.
+In 1924, British ichthyologist Charles Tate Regan realized that a small fish attached to a larger anglerfish was a male in the process of reproduction, leading to the discovery of the sexual dimorphism that characterizes anglerfish.
 Several specimens that were previously categorized as separate species, including M. ferox and M. krechi, have since been recognized as synonyms of M. johnsonii.

 Habitat

 M. johnsonii inhabits the mesopelagic and bathypelagic zones, and is found most commonly at depths between 200 and 1500 m.
-Compared to other species in the genus, M. johnsonii is more likely to be found at shallower depths; 65% of recorded specimens were collected at depths at or above 1000 m below the surface of the water.
+Compared to other species in the genus, M. johnsonii is more likely to be found at shallower depths; 65% of recorded specimens were collected at depths of or above 1000 m below the surface of the water.
 At these depths, there is little to no light penetrating from the surface photic zone.
 Because of this, the humpback anglerfish has evolved means of predation using bioluminescence based on the constraints of their habitat.

 M. johnsonii has the widest geographic distribution of all the species within the Melanocetus genus.
-The species had been known to be widely distributed in the temperate and tropical ranges of all oceans, as well as in South China Sea and East China Sea.
+The species had been known to be widely distributed in the temperate and tropical ranges of all oceans, as well as in the South China Sea and the East China Sea.
 Its southern geographic distribution was expanded in 2014 when the first specimen of M. johnsonii in Antarctic waters was obtained from the stomach of an Antarctic toothfish in the Ross Sea.
 The specimen was identified by morphologic methods and further genetic analysis using the fish's pectoral fin clip which verified that the specimen belonged to M. johnsonii.
 An individual specimen of M. johnsonii was found near Father Charles Canyon in British Columbia, extending its known northern distribution in the East Pacific and solidifying it as one of the most widely distributed anglerfish.